-If you are a J-1 visa holder who cannot apply for a U.S. green card or other visa until you have satisfied the two-year home residency requirement, one possible way of getting a waiver of that requirement is to demonstrate that your departure from the U.S. would cause exceptional hardship to your U.S. citizen or lawful permanent resident (LPR) spouse or child.
+If you are a J-1 visa holder who cannot apply for a U.S. green card or other visa until you have satisfied the two-year home residency requirement (I.N.A. § 212(e)), there's no need to give up yet.
+One possible way of getting around this requirement is to apply for a waiver.
+And among the waiver possibilities is one in which you demonstrate that your departure from the United States would cause exceptional hardship to your U.S. citizen or lawful permanent resident (LPR) spouse or child.

 Unfortunately, you can't complete the whole application process online.
-You will need to send the WRD a paper copy of your completed application form, a printout of the page with the bar code on it that was generated when you filled out the online form, a check or money order for the application processing fee ($120 as of 2018), and other documents in support of your application.
+You will need to send the WRD a paper copy of your completed application form, a printout of the page with the bar code on it that was generated when you filled out the online form (black and white, not in color), a check or money order for the application processing fee ($120 as of 2023), and other documents in support of your application.
 (The website will tell you what to send and where to send it all.)

-The I-612 can be found on USCIS’s website at www.uscis.gov/i-612.
-You'll have to print this form out after you complete it, and mail it to the address on the website, along with the filing fee, currently $930 (2018).
+You'll have to print this Form I-612 out after you complete it, and mail it to the address on the website, along with the USCIS filing fee, ($930 as of 2023).

 It's at this point in the process that you present your case for exceptional hardship.
 You must prove to USCIS, by your written statement and any documents you have that support what you're saying, that your spouse or child is a U.S. citizen or lawful permanent resident ("green card" holder) who would suffer "exceptional hardship" if you had to go back to your home country for two years or if they left the U.S. in order to stay there with you.
-You should discuss the likely hardships associated with both scenarios if you can.
+Your best bet is to explain the likely hardships associated with both scenarios.

 Being apart from you or having to leave their life in the U.S. would be a hardship on your qualifying relatives, sure, but that's not enough.
 Their hardship must be "exceptional."

-If you’re successful in convincing USCIS of exceptional hardship, it will send a Form I-613 recommendation notice to the WRD.
+If you successfully convince USCIS that your family is likely to experience exceptional hardship, it will send a Form I-613 recommendation notice to the WRD.
 That's not the end of the story, however.
 You still need to get the WRD's approval of the waiver.

-Particularly if you were subject to the two-year home residency requirement because of your receipt of government funding, the WRD may still deny your waiver.
-If the WRD recommends approval of the waiver, however, it will send the I-613 back to USCIS with an indication that it approves.
+Particularly if you were subject to the two-year home residency requirement because of your receipt of government funding, the WRD could still deny your waiver.
+If the WRD recommends approval, it will send the I-613 back to USCIS indicating its approval.
 USCIS will then issue you an approval notice on Form I-797.